I’ve already submitted my order, but I need to make a change! What do I do? Is it too late?

 Why do Thinx (BTWN) cost more than pads and tampons?

-Our undies are washable, reusable, and made with period-proof technology — there’s *a lot* of science and development that goes into making them, and making sure they last.
-Disposable products can only be used one time, but Thinx (BTWN) can last up to 2 years — that means over time you can save serious $$$.
+Our undies are machine washable, reusable, and absorbent — there’s *a lot* of science and development that goes into making them, and making sure they last.
+Disposable products can only be used once, but Thinx (BTWN) can last up to 2 years — that means over time you can save serious $$$.

 What are Thinx?

 Thinx are underwear that absorbs your period, made for adults.
-Both THINX and Thinx (BTWN) are made with our signature technology that absorbs menstrual flow, wicks moisture, controls odor, and prevents leaks.
-Thinx styles are made with taller, curvier adult bodies in mind, and come in a range of absorbency levels.
+Both Thinx and Thinx (BTWN) absorb menstrual flow, wick moisture, control odor, and prevent leaks.
+Thinx styles are made with taller, curvier adult bodies in mind, and come in a range of absorbency levels — so adults have a variety of stylish options for lighter and heavier days.

-What if I fit both Thinx (BTWN) and Thinx?
+What if my child fits both Thinx (BTWN) and Thinx?

 Thinx (BTWN) are made for teen and tween body shapes and sizes.
 Thinx are engineered for adult bodies.
 If you need help deciding which line is right for your child, drop us a note and we’ll help you find the *perfect* fit.

 Do THINX (BTWN) and Thinx have the same absorbency levels?

-While THINX styles offer a variety of absorbency levels, all THINX (BTWN) styles provide a maximum absorbency of 34mL.
-Why?
+While Thinx styles offer a variety of absorbency levels from 0.5 to 4 tampons' worth, Thinx (BTWN) styles come in two absorbencies, either 2 tampons' worth or 4 tampons' worth.
 Because tweens and teens live busy, full lives, and first and early periods can be inconsistent and uneven.
-This high-level absorption helps reduce worry about leaks and stains.
+These higher-level absorption options help reduce worry about leaks and stains.

 What's the difference between Thinx (BTWN) and Thinx styles?

 All Thinx (BTWN) undies are full-coverage, provide maximum absorbency, and are specifically designed for tween and teen body shapes and sizes.
 They’re the perfect choice for early periods, which can be inconsistent.
-Thinx offers a range of styles for adults — from super-comfy boy shorts to barely-there thongs — with different levels of absorbencies.
+Thinx offers a range of styles for adults — from super-comfy boy shorts to barely-there thongs — with different levels of absorbencies, for folks who know their flow and can pick the perfect fit.
 See all our Thinx (BTWN) styles to choose what’s right for your child.

 What exactly is a period, and why do I have one?